 - The team prospect strength rankings consider five attributes: the average Star probability of the top 5 prospects, the average NHLer probability of the top 5 prospects, the number of players with a Star probability of 10% or more, the number of players with an NHLer probability of 30% and the average NHLer probabilities of the top 2 goalies in the system (as ranked by the Hockey Prospecting probabilities)

 - Each team was ranked on the five attributes and then the average ranking of the four attributes determined the team’s strength ranking.

 - Team strengths are static and do not update as you change the filtering parameters.
 They are manually updated as changes to team systems occur.

 - Top 5 prospects (F and D) in each system are determined by consensus top 5 and not probabilities.
 Local experts (e.g., team staff, journalists, independent scouts) to confirm who most see as the team’s top prospects.

 THE GOALIE COMPARISON TOOL

 About The Tool:

-- The Goalie Comparison Tool includes every goalie, drafted in the first seven rounds, from 1990 to Present as well as select undrafted goalies and 1980s drafted Hall of Famers.
+- The Goalie Comparison Tool includes every goalie, drafted from 1990 to Present as well as select undrafted goalies and 1980s drafted Hall of Famers.

-- In total, the tool includes nearly 700 goalies
+- In total, the tool includes over 900 goalies

 - Goalie Equivalency: Save percentage standardized by average save percentage by era multiplied by the league translation.
 Used as a gauge of how significant the goalie’s current season is towards making the NHL.
 These numbers won’t mean much to the common eye but they fuel the predictive model.